ifsheldon/ideas_reifying/content/blog/model-swarm-self-supervised-evolution/index.en.md

 Our world is constantly changing.
 I don’t think a world model can be AGI if it cannot adapt to the dynamics of our world.
 So, it requires lifelong learning capabilities - arguably as crucial a goal as achieving static artificial superintelligence.

 While in the paper 𝑓 is static, it can dynamically evolve just like the evolution itself.
 For example, if 𝑓 is eval set performance measure, we can gradually introduce new a eval set by setting weights, thus selecting new role-models and anti-role-models to “lead” experts to explore new space.
-This is naturally analogous to humans.
+This is naturally analogous to human behaviors.
 Optimization landscape is shaped by 𝑓, so when 𝑓 changes, the optimization landscape reshapes and the inhabitants (i.e., experts) unsettle.
 Similarly, we humans gradually inhabit new places when natural landscape changes over decades.
 And natural selection's "fitness function" isn't static but changes with environmental conditions.
 In contrast, it's neither effective nor helpful to change eval set when a model is under gradient-based training.

 Dynamic Utility Functions (DUF) may pragmatically solve a question that’s been haunting many (including me):